College Advising

 The Virtually Impossible (1–2%)

 Harvard University — 1% transfer acceptance rate.
 Harvard's transfer program exists, but barely.
-College Transitions reports a 1% transfer acceptance rate, compared to a 4% freshman rate — meaning it's genuinely easier to apply as a senior in high school than as a transfer student.
-Harvard's transfer admits are typically students with extraordinary circumstances or extraordinary academic records, often both.
+College Transitions reports a 1% transfer acceptance rate, which stands as a mere fraction of Harvard's already-brutal 4% freshman rate.
+Somehow, it's even tougher to clinch a Harvard acceptance as a transfer student than it is as a first-year applicant for freshman admission.
+Harvard's offers of transfer admission are typically reserved for students with extraordinary circumstances or extraordinary academic records (or, honestly, both).

 Yale University — 1% transfer acceptance rate.
-Yale mirrors Harvard here.
-According to College Transitions' Common Data Set figures, Yale admits transfers at a 1% rate against a 4% freshman rate.
-If you're aiming for Yale as a transfer, you'll want to make sure everything else on your list is well-calibrated to your profile.
+Unfortunately for students hoping to give Yale another chance, Yale mirrors Harvard here.
+According to College Transitions' Common Data Set figures, Yale admits transfers at a 1% rate (against their 4% freshman rate).
+If you're aiming for Yale as a transfer, you'll want to do everything in your power to strengthen your application while also managing your expectations.

-MIT — 2% transfer acceptance rate.
-MIT is one of the few schools where the transfer rate (2%, per College Transitions) is actually lower than its freshman rate (5%).
-This is partly because MIT students graduate at an extremely high rate, leaving few spots open for transfers in a class that's already small to begin with.
+Massachusetts Institute of Technology (MIT) — 2% transfer acceptance rate.
+MIT joins Harvard and Yale as one of the few schools where the transfer rate (2%, per College Transitions) is lower than its reported freshman rate (5%).
+This is partly because MIT sports an incredibly high student retention rate, leaving few spots open for transfers in a class that's already small to begin with.

 Princeton University — 2% transfer acceptance rate.
-Princeton's transfer program was reinstated in 2018 after a three-decade hiatus, with a specific focus on community college students, veterans, and students from lower-income backgrounds.
-The transfer rate sits at 2% per College Transitions, compared to a 5% freshman rate.
-Competitive, but the program's mission-driven focus means certain applicant profiles have significantly better odds than others.
+Princeton's transfer program was reinstated in 2018 after a three-decade hiatus, with a specific focus on expanding accessibility for community college students, veterans, students from lower-income backgrounds, and other under-represented communities.
+Combined with that focus, the transfer rate hovers at around 2% per College Transitions, so I would personally advise you to leave Princeton off of your transfer list unless you're a member of one or more of the communities Princeton has expressly prioritized.

 Stanford University — 2% transfer acceptance rate.
-Stanford's 2% transfer rate (vs. 4% freshman) reflects the same dynamic as Harvard, Yale, and MIT.
-The combination of high retention and relatively small class size means few spots open up for transfers.
+Stanford's 2% transfer admission rate (vs. 4% freshman admission rate) reflects the same (frankly unsurprising) dynamic that Harvard, Yale, and MIT display.
+The combination of high retention and relatively small class size means few spots open for transfers.
+Those that do open, of course, are highly contested by more-than-qualified applicants.

 Still Extraordinarily Selective (3–7%)

 University of Pennsylvania — 3% transfer acceptance rate.
-Penn admits transfers at roughly 3%, per College Transitions — still highly selective, and slightly more competitive than its 5% freshman rate.
-Penn does maintain an active transfer program, particularly through the College of Arts and Sciences and Wharton, but the bar is high.
+Penn admits transfers at roughly 3%, per College Transitions.
+Sadly, Penn (as with most of its Ivy peers) remains more selective for transfer students than for aspiring freshmen (as its most recently reported freshman admission rate hovers at 5%).
+That said, unlike HYPS and MIT, Penn does maintain an active transfer program, particularly through the College of Arts and Sciences and Wharton.
+Rest assured, though, that the bar is raised even higher for hopeful transfer students.

 Duke University — 4% transfer acceptance rate.
-Duke's 4% transfer rate is actually slightly lower than its 6% freshman rate.
-If you're a Duke transfer hopeful, applying Early Decision as a freshman (while you still had that option) would have given you better odds than applying as a transfer now.
+Duke's 4% transfer rate is slightly lower than its 6% freshman rate.
+If you're a Duke transfer hopeful, applying Early Decision as a freshman (while you still had that option) would definitely be the move.
+Personally, I'd credit Duke's deep, well-defined school spirit and very externally-visible culture for keeping student retention high.
+(In other words, newly-committed Blue Devils know what they're getting into in terms of culture.)
+Sadly, this keeps the transfer admission rate low.

 Johns Hopkins University — 5% transfer acceptance rate.
 Hopkins admits transfers at approximately 5%, compared to 6% for freshmen.
-Close to parity — meaning the transfer application essentially costs you whatever marginal advantage applying as a freshman would have given you.
+This is effectively equivalent in practice, meaning the transfer application essentially mirrors the selectivity of Hopkins' Regular Decision freshman admission cycle.

 Caltech — 6% transfer acceptance rate.
-Caltech's 6% transfer rate is roughly double its 3% freshman rate, which is meaningful — though given how small the class is, "double" still means a very tight pool.
-Caltech transfer admits are typically students with demonstrated excellence in math and science at a competitive college-level institution.
+Although Caltech's 6% transfer admission rate feels incredibly selective, it's actually roughly double Caltech's 3% freshman rate.
+Still, given how small the class is, Caltech's "doubled" acceptance rate still produces a streamlined, highly selective subset of its transfer applicant pool.
+In particular, of course, successful Caltech transfer admits are typically students with demonstrated excellence in math and science at a competitive college-level institution.

 Carnegie Mellon University — 6% transfer acceptance rate.
-CMU's transfer rate of 6% is actually lower than its 12% freshman rate.
-This is an important detail, because CMU admissions is highly program-specific — transferring into the School of Computer Science or the College of Fine Arts is considerably harder than transferring into some of the other colleges.
+While Caltech doubles its freshman acceptance rate for transfer, CMU halves its freshman acceptance rate.
+CMU's transfer admission rate of 6% eclipses the school's 12% freshman acceptance rate.
+It's nonetheless important to note that CMU admissions is highly program-specific, which means that transferring into the School of Computer Science or the College of Fine Arts is considerably harder than transferring into some of the other CMU colleges.

 Georgetown University — 6% transfer acceptance rate.
-Georgetown is a rare school in this band where the transfer rate (6%) is lower than the freshman rate (13%).
-Georgetown's transfer program is small and competitive.
+Unfortunately for hopeful Hoyas, Georgetown is another rare school whose transfer acceptance rate (6%) is significantly lower than its freshman acceptance rate (13%).
+However, the university's freshman acceptance rate will likely plummet in the coming admissions cycle, as Georgetown cements its transition back onto the Common App.
+Either way, suffice to say that Georgetown's transfer program is small and competitive.

 Brown University — 7% transfer acceptance rate.
-Brown is one of the Ivies with a more active transfer program.
-The 7% transfer rate is higher than its 5% freshman rate, which reflects Brown's longstanding interest in transfer students, including students from community colleges.
+Brown University maintains a relatively active transfer program, considering its sought-after Ivy League status.
+Although "still extraordinarily selective," Brown's 7% transfer acceptance rate is slightly higher than its 5% freshman acceptance rate, which reflects Brown's longstanding interest in transfer students, including students from community colleges.

 Dartmouth College — 7% transfer acceptance rate.
-Dartmouth's transfer acceptance rate was approximately 7% for Fall 2024, with the school admitting 62 of 932 transfer applicants.
+Next up on the list, Dartmouth joins the list of Ivies relatively open to transfer students.
+Specifically, Dartmouth's transfer acceptance rate was approximately 7% for Fall 2024, with the school admitting 62 of 932 transfer applicants.
 That's a higher rate than its 5% freshman rate, though the absolute number of admits remains small.

 Rice University — 7% transfer acceptance rate.
-Rice's 7% transfer rate is comparable to its 8% freshman rate — near-parity, which is unusual at this level of selectivity.
-Rice has a relatively small transfer program but an active one.
+Rice's 7% transfer rate is comparable to its 8% freshman rate, even though near-parity is unusual at Rice's level of selectivity.
+Although Rice's transfer program is a relatively small one, it's also an active one.

 Significantly More Accessible (9–14%)

 University of Chicago — 9% transfer acceptance rate.
-Here's where the landscape starts to substantially shift.
-Chicago's 9% transfer rate is more than double its 4% freshman rate.
-UChicago explicitly welcomes transfer students, and a strong applicant from a four-year university or community college has genuinely better odds applying as a transfer than as a high school senior.
+I'm beginning my "significantly more accessible" list with the University of Chicago because Chicago's 9% transfer acceptance rate is more than double its 4% freshman acceptance rate.
+UChicago explicitly welcomes transfer students, so a strong applicant from a four-year university or community college has genuinely better odds applying as a transfer than as a high school senior.

 Columbia University — 9% transfer acceptance rate.
-Columbia is one of the most transfer-friendly Ivies — its transfer program, administered partly through Columbia's School of General Studies, is well-established.
+Columbia has long-been regarded as one of the most transfer-friendly Ivy League schools, given its well-established transfer program.
 The 9% transfer rate is more than double the 4% freshman rate, and the absolute number of transfer admits each year is substantially larger than at most peer institutions.

 Cornell University — 9% transfer acceptance rate.
-Cornell's transfer rate (9%) is roughly comparable to its freshman rate (8%), but a few of Cornell's individual colleges — particularly the contract colleges (Human Ecology, Industrial & Labor Relations, and the College of Agriculture & Life Sciences) — have markedly higher transfer rates.
+Cornell's transfer rate (9%) is roughly comparable to its freshman rate (8%), but Cornell's contract colleges (Human Ecology, Industrial & Labor Relations, and the College of Agriculture & Life Sciences) have markedly higher transfer acceptance rates.
 If you're a New York State resident, those contract colleges are especially worth considering.

 Northwestern University — 12% transfer acceptance rate.
-Northwestern is a standout here.
-The 12% transfer rate is notably higher than its 8% freshman rate, and Northwestern has publicly prioritized transfer enrollment in recent years.
+Northwestern is a standout here, since its 12% transfer rate is notably higher than its 8% freshman rate.
+Northwestern has publicly prioritized transfer enrollment in recent years, including debuting an intriguing Early Decision program for transfer students that I highly recommend to transfer hopefuls.

 Washington University in St. Louis — 14% transfer acceptance rate.
-WashU's 14% transfer rate is comparable to its 12% freshman rate.
+WashU's 14% transfer acceptance rate is a slight increase from its 12% freshman acceptance rate.
 WashU accepts a solid number of transfers each year, and the application process is relatively straightforward.

 Emory University — 16% transfer acceptance rate.
-Emory's transfer rate of 16% is higher than its 10% freshman rate.
-Emory also accepts transfer students for both fall and spring entry, which is relatively rare at this level of selectivity.
+Emory's transfer acceptance rate of 16% is substantially higher than its 10% freshman acceptance rate.
+It's also worth noting that, unlike most schools at its tier of prestige and selectivity, Emory also accepts transfer students for both fall entry and spring entry.

 Northeastern University — 20% transfer acceptance rate.
 Those familiar with Northeastern's explicitly strategic priority on non-Regular pathways of admissions (i.e. Early Decision I & II and transfer admissions) won't be surprised to learn that the school carries an elevated transfer acceptance rate.
-Northeastern admits transfers at 20% but freshmen at just 5%.
-That's a four-fold difference, driven partly by Northeastern's unusually large transfer cohort (the NU.in global experience programs feed directly into transfer pipelines).
+Northeastern admits 20% of its transfer applicants, but just 5% of its freshman applicants.
+This 4x application rate is driven at least in part by Northeastern's unusually large transfer cohort (the NU.in global experience programs feed directly into transfer pipelines).

 Georgia Institute of Technology (Georgia Tech) — 21% transfer acceptance rate.
 Georgia Tech's transfer rate of 21% is significantly higher than its 14% freshman rate.
 Tech has well-established transfer pathways, particularly through its partnership programs with Georgia state community colleges.

 Tufts University — 21% transfer acceptance rate.
-Tufts admits transfers at roughly 21%, against a 12% freshman rate.
-Tufts has an active transfer program and is known as being relatively transfer-friendly among selective northeastern private universities.
+Tufts admits transfers at roughly 21%, which remains definitively more accessible than its much-smaller 12% freshman rate.
+Tufts has an active transfer program, and I personally view the Jumbos as being particularly transfer-friendly compared to its liberal arts-style compatriots across the Northeast.

 New York University (NYU) — 22% transfer acceptance rate.
-NYU's 22% transfer rate compared to its 9% freshman rate is one of the bigger gaps in the Top 50.
-NYU has an unusually large transfer population overall, partly because of its scale (over 27,000 undergraduates) and partly because of NYU's global campus network, which creates transfer pathways from NYU Abu Dhabi and NYU Shanghai.
+NYU's 22% transfer rate compared to its 9% freshman rate is one of the bigger deltas in the U.S. News Top 50.
+NYU has an unusually large transfer population overall, due in large part to its scale (27,000+ undergraduates) and its network of global campuses spanning Abu Dhabi and Shanghai.

 University of Southern California (USC) — 22% transfer acceptance rate.
-USC has one of the most established transfer programs among selective private universities, including the well-known "Trojan Transfer Plan" for students who were not admitted as freshmen.
-The 22% transfer rate is more than double the 10% freshman rate.
+USC has one of the most established transfer programs among selective private universities, including the well-known "Trojan Transfer Plan" for students who were not admitted to USC as freshmen.
+Hovering at 22%, USC's transfer rate stands at more than twice the Trojans' 10% freshman admission rate.

 The Deliberate Transfer Programs (23–35%)

 UCLA — 23% transfer acceptance rate.
-UCLA is one of the most significant transfer destinations in the country.
-The 23% transfer rate compares to a 9% freshman rate, and the absolute number of transfer admits is enormous — UCLA enrolls thousands of transfer students each year, predominantly through the Transfer Admission Guarantee (TAG) program with California community colleges.
+Alongside other UC campuses, UCLA is one of the most significant transfer destinations in the country.
+The 23% transfer rate compares to the Bruins' 9% freshman rate, likely due to the absolute number of transfer admits is enormous.
+(UCLA enrolls thousands of transfer students each year, predominantly through the Transfer Admission Guarantee (TAG) program with California community colleges.)

 UT Austin — 23% transfer acceptance rate.
 UT Austin's transfer rate of 23% is actually slightly lower than its 27% freshman rate.
-Texas also has automatic-admission pathways for in-state students that make the freshman round more accessible than you might expect.
+That said, Texas has automatic-admission pathways for in-state students that collectively make the freshman round more accessible than you might expect.
+Overall, if you're a Texas resident, UT Austin belongs on your transfer application list, if not also on your freshman application list in the first place!

 Lehigh University — 24% transfer acceptance rate.
 Lehigh admits transfers at 24%, compared to a 26% freshman rate.
-Close to parity, which is the pattern for most schools in this band of selectivity.
+As with UT Austin, these rates are pretty equivalent, which is honestly the pattern for most schools in this band of selectivity.

 University of Notre Dame — 25% transfer acceptance rate.
-Notre Dame's 25% transfer rate versus an 11% freshman rate reflects a well-established transfer program that admits students across its colleges.
-The gap is meaningful.
+Notre Dame's 25% transfer rate represents a sizable increase from its 11% freshman rate.
+This reflects a well-established transfer program that admits students across every college at Notre Dame.
+This elevated acceptance rate represents — as with Vanderbilt, USC, UCLA, and NYU — a top school made significantly more accessible during the transfer admissions process.

 UC Berkeley — 26% transfer acceptance rate.
-Berkeley's transfer rate of 26% vs. an 11% freshman rate reflects California's deliberate policy that UC campuses should serve as destinations for community college transfer students.
-A large share of Berkeley's transfer admits come through the TAG program and from specific California community colleges.
+Similar to UCLA's transfer opportunities, Berkeley serves as a popular and strategic addition to any transfer applicant's list.
+In particular, Berkeley's transfer admit rate of 26% (vs. an 11% freshman admit rate) reflects California's deliberate policy that UC campuses should serve as destinations for community college transfer students.
+As with UCLA's successful transfer students, a large share of Berkeley's transfer admits come through the TAG program and from specific California community colleges.

 Boston College — 28% transfer acceptance rate.
-BC admits transfers at 28% versus a 16% freshman rate.
-The gap is notable, though not as dramatic as some of the schools further down this list.
+BC admits transfers at 28%, a rate significantly higher than the school's 16% freshman rate.
+Although not as dramatic as some of the schools further down this list, this gap still indicates that Boston College is a strategic add to a transfer application portfolio.

 University of Virginia — 32% transfer acceptance rate.
 UVA's 32% transfer rate is nearly double its 17% freshman rate.
-UVA has specific priority admission pathways for Virginia Community College System graduates, which drives much of this transfer pipeline.
+UVA has specific priority admission pathways for Virginia Community College System graduates, which drives much of this transfer pipeline, so I would strongly consider adding UVA to your list (especially if you're a Virginia resident!).

 Boston University — 35% transfer acceptance rate.
-BU's gap is striking: 35% for transfers versus 11% for freshmen.
-That's over triple.
-BU has a large transfer population, and the school has emphasized transfer enrollment as part of its growth strategy.
+BU's gap is striking, admitting just 11% of freshman applicants yet 35% of transfer applicants.
+With a transfer acceptance rate that's more than triple its first-year admission rate, it's safe to say BU maintains a large transfer population each cycle, and the school has emphasized transfer enrollment as part of its growth strategy.

 The Highly Accessible Transfer Destinations (37–57%)